Sheriff-Hoti/todo_cli/README.md

 # To start the project

 1. Clone the repo
-2. Run `go build main.go`
+2. Run `go build tasks.go`
+3. Try `./tasks list`
-3. Try the commands
+3. Also try the other commands